chinamike65/hugo-tuolesi/content/book4/book4en.md

 305 pictures, ……

-The second righteousness reaches the mind of the tantra, and the second School should be well and diligently practiced, and the four yogas should not be neglected.

-,
+---

+Then, when I have realized exactly the vital points of the two stages—

+The essence of the tantric sets—

+And am enjoying the yoga of four sessions with effort, without being distracted [by nonmeditation objects],

+Please bless me to accomplish these according to the teachings of the holy beings.

+---

-—— "Ode to the Way of Victory"
+—— "Foundation of All Good Qualities"

 **Chapter 2 - Tantric practice stage**